Coarctation of the Aorta (COA) in Children

 If untreated, COA causes several problems:

-- The left ventricle, which pumps blood through the aorta and to the body, becomes weak and fails
+- The left ventricle, which pumps blood through the aorta and to the body, becomes weak

 - Blood pressure is too high in the upper body and too low in the lower body

 - Infection of the heart and blood vessel wall